 23. It is only possible to be a good father and a good mother by not being a father or a mother at all

 In this way, the search for a coherent attitude between wanting the well-being of the child and the fact of having him fails here.
 There is an incompatibility between the well-being of the new being and the act of forcing him into being.
 Once he has been forced (from X2 onwards), one will not be thinking, in general, about the well-being of the new being, one will not be concerned with the child himself (one can then guide him to a better path, or something along those lines, but it is already too late, because the worst has already been done).
-This act (having a child) can even reveal a certain veneration of an unconscious system, it can reveal, at the heart of the issue, a certain loving dedication to oneself, in such a degree of involvement with oneself that one cannot think about the well-being of one’s own son or daughter, only in one’s own ultra-egoistic satisfaction.
+This act (having a child) can even reveal a certain veneration of a non-sentient system; it can reveal, at the heart of the issue, a certain loving dedication to oneself, in such a degree of involvement with oneself that one cannot think about the well-being of one’s own son or daughter, only in one’s own ultra-egoistic satisfaction.

 24. It seems better to convince him that it was the stork. . . .